-The IU Southeast master's degree program in nursing will undergo accreditation by the Commission on Collegiate Nursing Education (CCNE) September 4 to 6, 2019.
+The IU Southeast Bachelor’s degree program in nursing will undergo accreditation by the Commission on Collegiate Nursing Education (CCNE) January 27-29, 2020.
 Please note that, in the CCNE accreditation process, there is opportunity for program constituents and other interested parties to submit, in writing, comments concerning a program's qualifications for accreditation.

 All comments must be directed to: